Habitat Protection

 In June 2022, the European Commission proposed a new EU law – the Nature Restoration Law (NRL) – with the objective of restoring 20% of European seas (and land) by 2030, and almost all degraded ecosystems by 2050.

-The Nature Restoration Law has the potential to be a gamechanger for the ocean.
-It is the first EU law on nature in the last 30 years and an unmissable opportunity to tackle the triple crises of climate change, biodiversity loss, and environmental degradation, by restoring damaged marine habitats to support biodiversity and resilience to climate change.
+The Nature Restoration Law had the potential to be a gamechanger for the ocean.
+It is the first EU law on nature in the last 30 years and an opportunity to tackle the triple crises of climate change, biodiversity loss, and environmental degradation, by restoring damaged marine habitats to support biodiversity and resilience to climate change.

 Promising steps to #RestoreOcean